-Steven Silvers and Paul Jacobson each bring to the table more than three decades of experience in corporate communications, news reporting and journalism, public relations, national politics and public policy, the military and other areas.
+Steven Silvers and Paul Jacobson each bring to the table more than three decades of accomplished experience in corporate communications, journalism, public relations, politics, the military and other areas.

 Steve is one of the Rocky Mountain West's most trusted crisis management and corporate public relations advisors.
 His dozens of clients have included American Humane Association, Candelas, Chipotle Mexican Grill, CSG International, Denver International Airport, EAS, Fox News, Lions Club International, Taubman Centers, Noble Energy, Vail Resorts, many law firms, new ventures, international charities and universities.

 Steve has held strategic communications titles at two Fortune 500 companies, with two of the world's largest PR firms and as founding president of a successful telecom/technology PR agency.
 His corporate communications expertise draws from a significant history of new ventures, civil lawsuits and criminal cases, M&A events, reorganizations, development projects, IPOs and issues initiatives.

 He created SilversJacobson's Reputation Asset Management Platform (RAMP), a uniquely pragmatic, real-world approach to defining effective positioning and communications strategies for any challenging situation.